 “Harry Potter” Fans Could Win the Chance to Spend Christmas in a Hagrid’s Hut Replica

-Built by Billy Cessford, a well-respected stage and screen prop maker, Groundkeeper’s Cottage opened in April 2019 as an ode to Hagrid’s Hut as it appears in the Harry Potter films.
-Usually, the cottage rents for £1,400 a week, but this Christmas, the owner, Carol Cavendish, is offering a week-long stay as part of a prize package worth £5,000, all in the name of Lumos, J.K.
+Built by Billy Cessford, a well-respected stage and screen prop maker, Groundkeeper’s Cottage opened in April 2019 as an ode to Hagrid’s hut as it appears in the Harry Potter films.
+Usually, the cottage is rented for £1,400 a week, but this Christmas, the owner, Carol Cavendish, is offering a week-long stay as part of a prize package worth £5,000, all in the name of Lumos, J.K.
 Rowling’s international charity for disadvantaged and orphaned children.

 Cavendish was an adoptee who faced many challenges throughout her childhood.
 For Cavendish, North Shire is where storybooks become temporarily real, with holiday homes like Groundkeeper’s Cottage and Potts Corner, a nearby Hobbit-inspired house, providing a much-needed escape for young people who are struggling.
 Cavendish now hopes that vulnerable children will benefit from this competition fundraising initiative.

-To add to the festivities, the winners of the Groundkeeper’s Cottage stay will have the opportunity to meet a snowy owl, enjoy a festive hamper, and share an afternoon tea with a Harry Potter lookalike, who will eagerly share magic tricks.
-The lucky guests can also expect a visit from Santa Claus and an incredible ride on the Goathland steam train that was used as Hogsmeade Station in the Harry Potter and the Sorcerer’s Stone film.
-Cavendish spoke of her excitement about the competition.
+To add to the festivities, the winners of the Groundkeeper’s Cottage stay will have the opportunity to meet a snowy owl, enjoy a festive welcome basket, and share an afternoon tea with a Harry Potter lookalike, who will eagerly share magic tricks.
+The lucky guests can also expect a visit from Santa Claus and an incredible ride on a steam train out of nearby Goathland station, which was used as Hogsmeade station in the Harry Potter and the Sorcerer’s Stone film.
+Cavendish spoke of her excitement about the competition: